asmitkhare/db-geolocator-api/README.md

 # db-geolocator-api
 This rest web service allows you to
 - Add a shop in application memory array with its location
-- Find the nearest shop if we supply the location as longitude and lattitude

-Platform:
-Gradle 2.3
-Java 8

-Build

-Since it is gradle based java application use the following to package it in a jar.

-gradle build
-To build without running tests

-gradle build -x test
-On successful build the jar can be found at build/libs/ path.

-Or One can Use Eclipse/ STS Plugin gor building and running

-Run
-Running the application is as easy as building and a one step process.
-Once you have the jar it can be run with the following command.

-java -jar path/to/jar/db-retail-manager-0.1.0.jar
-During development the following command will be useful to run without jar.

-gradle run
-You will see the following message after a successful start up.

- .   ____          _            __ _ _
-/\\ / ___'_ __ _ _(_)_ __  __ _ \ \ \ \
-# db-geolocator-api
-This rest web service allows you to
-- Add a shop in application memory array with its location
 - Find the nearest shop if we supply the location as longitude and latitude
 ---------------------------
 Platform: